Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Introduction

 \section{Introduction}

-Deep learning approximation methods -- usually consisting of deep artificial neural networks (ANN) trained through stochastic gradient descent (SGD) optimization methods -- belong nowadays to the most heavily employed approximation methods in the digital world.
-The striking feature of deep learning methods is that in many situations numerical simulations suggest that the computational effort of such methods seem to grow only at most polynomially in the input dimension $ d \in \N = \{ 1, 2, 3, \dots \} $ of the problem under consideration.
-In contrast, classical numerical methods usually suffer under the so-called \emph{curse of dimensionality} (cf., e.g., Bellman \cite{Bellman66}, Novak \& Wozniakowski \cite[Chapter 1]{NovakWozniakowski08}, and Novak \& Wozniakowski \cite[Chapter 9]{Novak08}) in the sense that the computational effort grows at least exponentially in the dimension.
+Deep learning approximation methods -- usually consisting of deep \ANN\ models trained through \SGD\ optimization methods -- are nowadays among the most heavily employed approximation methods in the digital world.
+They are behind most of the recent success in artificial intelligence and machine learning in areas such as computer vision (cf., e.g, \cite{Krizhevsky2012,Dosovitskiy2021,Voulodimos2018} and the references therein), natural language processing (cf., e.g., \cite{Vaswani2017,Brown2020,OpenAI2023,Qiu2020,Rogers2020} and the references therein), and speech recognition (cf., e.g., \cite{Hinton2012,Deng2013,Yu2015,Mehrish2023} and the references therein) and are increasingly used in many other fields.
+One such field is scientific computing where in recent years deep learning technologies have been intensively applied to various problems including to the numerical approximation of \PDEs.

-In the recent years, deep learning technologies have also been intensively used to attack problems from scientific computing such as the numerical solutions of partial differential equations (PDEs).
-In particular, deep learning approximation methods have been used to approximately solve high-dimensional nonlinear PDEs (see, e.g., \cite{han2018solving,Weinan2017,blechschmidt2021three,beck2020overviewPublished,Weinan2020a,Germain2021,DGM,Khoo21} and the references mentioned therein) such as high-dimensional nonlinear pricing problems from financial engineering and Hamiltonian--Jacobi--Bellman equations from optimal control.
-In the context of such high-dimensional nonlinear PDEs, the progress of deep learning approximation methods is obvious as there are -- except of in some special cases (see, e.g., \cite{HenryLabordere12,henry2019branching,Nguwi2022} and the references therein for Branching type methods and see, e.g., \cite{E2019,EHutzenthalerJentzenKruse16published,Weinan2020a,Hutzenthaler_2020} and the references therein for multilevel Picard methods) -- essentially no alternative numerical approximation methods which are capable of solving such high-dimensional nonlinear PDEs.
+In particular, deep learning approximation methods have been developed to approximately solve high-dimensional nonlinear \PDEs\ (see, e.g., \cite{han2018solving,Weinan2017,blechschmidt2021three,beck2020overviewPublished,Weinan2020a,Germain2021,sirignano2018dgm,Jentzen2023,Nusken21} and the references therein) such as high-dimensional nonlinear pricing problems from financial engineering and Hamiltonian-Jacobi-Bellman equations from optimal control.
+In the context of such high-\discretionary{dimen-}{sional}{dimensional} nonlinear \PDEs\, the progress achieved by deep learning approximation methods is obvious as there are -- except in some special cases (see, e.g., \cite{HenryLabordere12,henry2019branching,Nguwi2022} and the references therein for Branching-type methods and see, e.g., \cite{E2019,EHutzenthalerJentzenKruse16published,Weinan2020a,Hutzenthaler_2020} and the references therein for multilevel Picard methods) -- essentially no practical alternative numerical approximation methods.
+The striking feature of deep learning methods in the context of such high-dimensional problems is that in many situations numerical simulations suggest that the computational effort of such methods only grows at most polynomially in the input dimension of the problem under consideration.
+In contrast, classical numerical methods usually suffer under the so-called \emph{curse of dimensionality} (cf., e.g., \cite{Bellman66}, \cite[Chapter 1]{NovakWozniakowski08}, and \cite[Chapter 9]{Novak08}) in the sense that the computational effort grows at least exponentially in the dimension.